by Pat McNees* (updated 9-24-18)

 A. That depends on the scope of the project.
 Some projects can be completed in a matter of weeks, some take three to six months, and some take one or two years or more.
 Interviews captured in audio can often be completed in a matter of days or weeks.
 Producing a video, CD, or DVD, or turning audio-recorded interviews into a book, may require two to six months or more, from interviews through writing, editing, photo selection, and production.
 It depends on how much material there is, how much time you have to spend on the project, how many options you decide to include, and how soon the work can be scheduled.
 Sometimes families encourage a leisurely schedule, spread over time, so the narrator (the person telling the story) can relish the process and work at a comfortable pace.

-A. Prices vary widely, ranging from several hundred dollars to many thousands for a complex biography, a large family or company history, or an intricate video production.
+A. Prices vary widely, ranging from several hundred dollars to many thousands, or tens of thousands, for a complex biography, a large family or company history, or an intricate video production.
 Personal history services are labor-intensive, sometimes requiring many hours of interviewing, transcribing, videotaping, editing, revising, and preparing materials for publication or audio/video distribution.
 A personal history project can be crafted to fit your budget, the price typically reflecting the number and length of interviews and the services needed to convert those interviews into the type of product you want.
 (See next two questions.)
 Often a personal history is commissioned as a gift — for a holiday, special birthday, anniversary, or milestone event.
 Since virtually all major costs are in the first book, video, or audio-recording, family members may choose to share the cost, making the project an affordable investment for everyone, from which all benefit.

 A. Book prices vary widely, depending on the length and complexity of the process and particularly on the following factors:

 • The skill and experience of the personal historian